OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 The pace of handoffs within the cluster, where there is a significant volume of data to handoff, is determined by the handoff concurrency limits.
 There are two concurrency limits, the `cluster_transfer_limit` and the per-node `transfer_limit` - both limits must be lifted to achieve higher concurrent transfers.

 When increasing the number of concurrent transfers, it is important to monitor the system for signs of stress related to transfers, such as the `backend_pause` log in the leveled backend.
-In some cases, where the recipient node for a handoff cannot process the inbound data fast enough, the handoff will error and exit: and when the handoff is re-scheduled it will re-commence from the start and redo all previous handoff work.
+In some cases, where the recipient node for a handoff cannot process the inbound data fast enough, the handoff will error and exit.  following exit, when the handoff is re-scheduled it will re-commence from the start and redo all previous handoff work.
 Avoiding handoff errors is critical to transfer performance.

 The `handoff_batch_threshold_count` may be reduced if handoff errors are occurring.
 This controls the size of each handoff batch, and reducing the size of a batch should reduce the risk the batch will not be processed within the timeout.